 This entrepreneurial venture now sees Entocycle developing the world’s most efficient and sustainable way to produce protein, which involves turning organic waste into animal feed.

-These businesses are all experiencing success in their own way, proving that it isn’t necessary to be solely focussed on competitive, profit-making strategies in order to be successful.
+These businesses are all experiencing success in their own way, proving that it isn’t necessary to be solely focused on competitive, profit-making strategies in order to be successful.
 In fact, making a business based on moral, social or environmental beliefs and vision, actually provides competitive advantage in itself, as it brings uniqueness with it, and also an element of being more down to earth and appearing friendlier to possible customers.
 This is the case with Lush and Entocycle especially, as those two businesses are based on animal rights beliefs and environmental issues respectively.

 According to the World Economic Forum, 84% of consumers actively seek to support businesses that are doing good and the millennial generation see improving society as the number one priority of businesses.